-The foreshore vegetation in the less urbanised areas of Wonga Beach is well connected to surrounding vegetation communities allowing fauna movement within and between these communities and, as a result, minimising impacts due to population isolation.
+The foreshore vegetation in the less urbanised areas of Wonga Beach is well connected to surrounding vegetation communities allowing fauna movement within and between these communities and, as a result, minimising impacts that result from population isolation.
 The altered vegetation in the urbanised areas often lacks the shrub layer that would allow for protected movement of fauna through the coastal vegetation and beach front areas minimising connectivity in these areas.
 Canopy dwelling and nesting species may still inhabit these areas and the impacts are more likely to be associated with other anthropogenic activity such as noise from recreational vehicles.
-Vegetation at either end of this narrow strip of vegetation however remains well connected to good condition remnant vegetation.
+Vegetation at either end of this narrow strip of vegetation however remains well connected to remnant vegetation that is in good condition.